Skip to content

 Sailing in Monaco

-Monaco has two ports, but they can be difficult to access due to their popularity and limited size.
+Monaco has two ports (Port Hercule and Port de Fontvieille), but they can be difficult to access due to their popularity and limited size.
 However, the port of Cap d'Ali, located just across the border with France, offers an excellent alternative, with great protection and modern facilities.

 Port de Menton